 If a student receives the academic accommodations of additional time to complete exams and a quiet, distraction-reduced location in which to take their exams, the procedures are essentially the same.
-Due to room demands at certain times of the academic year, space in the testing office on a particular day and time cannot be guaranteed.
+Due to room demands at certain times of the academic year, space in the Test Room on a particular day and time cannot be guaranteed.
 The student must communicate with Disability Services and you to confirm that arrangement requests have been made and agreed upon.

 Note Sharer Service

 The Note Sharer Service is provided by the Office of Disability Services as a reasonable academic accommodation for students with documented disabilities that interfere with their ability to take class notes.
 The Office of Disability Services coordinates fellow classmates as note sharers.
 It is the responsibility of the student approved for the note sharer accommodation to locate the person who will take notes for him or her.
 The student and the note sharer will complete appropriate paperwork and return this to the Office of Disability Services.
 You may be asked to assist in this process by making the class aware of the need for a note sharer.
 In doing so, it is requested that you do not disclose the student’s name or disability.
 At the end of the class period, it is the responsibility of the the note sharer and the student receiving this accommodation to discuss the arrangements for the remainder of the semester.